benschaser/scramble-typed.js/README.md

 ### Text

 By default, ScrambleTyped uses the inner text of the HTML element, however, you can set the final text to be something else entirely.
+At this point, only plain text is supported.
+(Rich HTML support is on the docket for future updates)

 You can also customize the set of characters that are randomly scrambled through by setting the `charset` to a string of characters.